sdslabs/phoenix/README.md

 you can't send a request body in a GET request.

 Do not edit default.yml unless you are working on phoenix itself.

+##Injection
+By setting the `js` key in config.yml you can run code on the loaded web page before the page is loaded itself.

+##Logging
+phoenix logs every phantomjs instance.
+For every instance that is created, a new temporary directory is created in the logs directory.
+The config passed to phantomjs is stored in the `config.json` file.
+The output from the phantomjs instance is stored in two files: `browser.log` and `page.log`.

+`browser.log` is the higher level log file, which records events and errors made by the browser instance.
+Such as Injection events and final status of the page load.

+`page.log` holds the log from the page context.
+This includes any console.log statements made from the page and any alert/confirm/prompt calls as well.